Transformers (Titan Magazines)

-Transformers Comic was a British comic book series based on the Transformers toyline and film series, published monthly by Titan Magazines from 2007 to 2014.
+Transformers was a British comic book series based on the Transformers toyline and film series, published monthly by Titan Magazines from 2007 to 2014.
 It initially featured strips re-printed from American comics and graphic novels, but later included original comic strips.
 The first issue was published in July 2007 to tie-in with the release of the Transformers feature film.
 The comic went through five different volumes and title changes before the final issue was published in August 2014 after a run of seven years.

 Publication history

 Volume 1 ran for twenty-five issues before the second volume began in 2009 to tie-in with the theatrical release of Transformers: Revenge of the Fallen.
 Volume 3 began in 2011 to tie-in with the third film in the Paramount Pictures series, while a fourth volume launched soon after in conjunction with the animated series, Transformers: Prime.
 The fifth and final volume began publication in June 2014, coinciding with the release of the fourth Transformers film, Transformers: Age of Extinction.
 The title was ultimately cancelled after three issues, with the final issue going on sale on 21 August 2014.

 For the last few issues of Volume 1, the Transformers: Universe toy line logo was used on the cover.